Persist files in Azure Cloud Shell

 Use existing resources

 By using the advanced option, you can associate existing resources.
 When selecting a Cloud Shell region you must select a backing storage account co-located in the same region.
-For example, if your assigned region is West US than you must associate a file share that resides within West US as well.
+For example, if your assigned region is West US then you must associate a file share that resides within West US as well.

 When the storage setup prompt appears, select Show advanced settings to view additional options.
 The populated storage options filter for locally redundant storage (LRS), geo-redundant storage (GRS), and zone-redundant storage (ZRS) accounts.